 Silos are the recommended method of architecting your site content in a way that communicates subject relevance to search engines.
 Begin the process of siloing by determining the targeted themes, taking into account the intended audiences and competition.
 Implement silos through the site's physical directory structure or through the linking structure, or both, if possible.
 Create content for the site and encourage users to create content that supports the category silos of the site.
 And then maintain the site with constant research and analysis.
 Through this process, your site will gain authority and subject relevance as determined by search engines.

-For a print version, download the PDF Theming Through Siloing.
+For an updated print version, download the PDF Theming Through Siloing.